cweiske/phorkie/README.rst

 Features
 ========
 - every paste is a git repository

+  - repositories can be cloned
+  - clone url can be displayed
 - paste editing

   - add new files
   - delete existing files
+  - replace file with upload
 - multiple files in one paste
 - syntax highlighting with GeSHi
 - rST rendering
+- image upload + display
+- external tool support

+  - xmllint
+  - php syntax check

 ============
 Dependencies